yoyongxuan/tp/docs/DeveloperGuide.md

 1. Adding a person

    1. Test case: `add A0235410A n/John Doe p/98765432 e/johnd@u.nus.edu h/@John t/friends t/owesMoney`<br>
       Expected: Contact is added to the list.
 Details of added contact shown in the status message.
-Timestamp in the status bar is updated.

    2. Test case: `add A0235411A n/Jon Doe p/98765431 e/jond@u.nus.edu t/friends t/owesMoney`<br>
       Expected: Contact is not added to the list.
 Error details shown in the status message.
-Status bar remains the same.

    3. Test case: `add A0235411A n/Jon Doe p/98765431 e/jond@gmail.com`<br>
       Expected: Contact is not added to the list.
 Error details shown in the status message.
-Status bar remains the same.

    4. Other incorrect add commands to try: `add`, `add ...`(Any combination of missing fields), `...`<br>
       Expected: Similar to previous.

 2. Adding a person with non-unique fields

    1. Prerequisites: List all persons using the `list` command.
-Person with Student ID 'A0000000A', email 'alexyeoh@u.nus.edu', telegram handle '@AlexYeoh' in the list.
+Person with Student ID 'A0000000A', email 'alexyeoh@u.nus.edu' in the list.

    2. Test case: `add A0000000A n/Billy p/98765432 e/billybatson@u.nus.edu h/@Billy123`<br>
       Expected: Contact is not added to the list.
 Error details shown in the status message.
-Status bar remains the same.

    3. Test case: `add A1234567B n/Billy p/98765432 e/alexyeoh@u.nus.edu h/@Billy123`<br>
       Expected: Contact is not added to the list.
 Error details shown in the status message.
-Status bar remains the same.

-   4. Test case: `add A1234567B n/Billy p/98765432 e/billybatson@u.nus.edu h/@AlexYeoh`<br>
-      Expected: Contact is not added to the list.
-Error details shown in the status message.
-Status bar remains the same.

 ### Deleting a person